DSRS-Research/roles-smells-metrics-package/README.md

-# roles-smells-metrics-package
-Replication package for our work on empirical investigation of the relationship between design smells and role stereotypes.
+## Project on Rolestereotypes and Design Smells